-All SNAA Therapists have a minimum of three years and up to 15 years of Autism-specific experience in assessment and therapy.
+All SNAA Therapists have a minimum of two years and up to 18 years of Autism-specific experience in assessment and therapy.
 Therapists are skilled in multiple therapies and will choose the therapeutic technique or combination of techniques that are most suited to each child and parent’s preferences.

 We pride ourselves in providing a very comprehensive, intensive and fun filled therapy environment for your child and family.
 We also make the effort to provide updated family and educational support on Autism Spectrum Disorders for you and your child’s cares / educators.
 SNAA have a well-established network of referring service providers who acknowledge their expertise in the delivery of such services.

 SNAA Therapists are trained to treat your child holistically, addressing their cognitive, emotional and physical needs through functional, interest, meaningful and activity based treatment.
 Occupational Therapy can help your child to develop the skills needed to:

 - Play with toys / activities / other children appropriately

 - Regulate their activity / attention / emotional levels

 - Become more independent in their self care skills

 - Feel confident, safe and happy in their environments

 - Reach their full potential in their development